Skip to main content

 How to Make a Too Cool Style T-shirt Quilt

-Why T-shirt Quilts Were Initially Made With Interfacing?
+Why Where T-shirt Quilts Initially Made with Interfacing?

 Sashing is the material used to separate the rows and columns.
 Sashing can be very narrow – for example just one inch wide, or very wide – for example three or four inches wide.